 - Oil Controller Ring

-The oil controller ring maintains the proper lubrication between the cylinder and the piston and placed under the pressure ring. it also maintains access to the lubrication.
+The oil controller ring maintains the proper lubrication between the cylinder and the piston and is placed under the pressure ring. it also maintains access to lubrication.

 Crank means simply rotating or turning the engine’s crankshaft.
 The crank works as a rotating member that receives power from the connecting rod and transmits to the crankshaft, so the crank works as a lever between the connecting and crankshaft.